MicroEJ/docs/ApplicationDeveloperGuide/debug.rst

       Foundation Library Platform Folders

-In MicroEJ SDK, sources can be connected while debugging an Application on Simulator.
+In the SDK, sources can be connected while debugging an Application on Simulator.
 This ensures to get the exact source code which is executed on your Platform.

 Here are the steps to attach Foundation Library sources from a Platform loaded in the workspace: